Ptereleotris zebra

-Ptereleotris zebra, the Zebra barred dartfish, Chinese zebra goby, is a species of dartfish native to the Indian Ocean and the western Pacific Ocean.
-An inhabitant of reefs, it can be found in schools at depths of from 2 to 31 m though usually no deeper than 4 m.
-This species can reach a length of 12 cm SL.
-It can also be found in the aquarium trade.
+Ptereleotris zebra, the Zebra barred dartfish or Chinese zebra goby, is a species of dartfish native to the Indian Ocean and the western Pacific Ocean.
+An inhabitant of reefs, it can be found in schools at depths of 2–31 m, though usually it does not venture deeper than 4 m.
+This species can reach 12 cm SL, and may be found in the aquarium trade.